-only one area is required.
+Figure 8: Locations for new playgrounds to address gaps in accessibility only one area is required.
 Burton Street Park has the current playground, but it is old and of little value.
 The park has poor drainage and has a narrow road frontage.
 Bill Atwell Park has a much nicer ambience and is well landscaped with good turf and trees.
 It has no embellishment and is subject to a high level of unauthorised use.
 Of the two, Bill Atwell Park is the preferred location for a redeveloped playground to create a local park but only if the unauthorised use ceases.

 - 2. This area (1,374 m2) off Johnston Crescent is unsuitable for public access as it is totally obscured from public view except for a three-metre access way. - 3.
 This site (2,667 m2) is in Norris Court and is surplus to requirements. - 4.
 This site is off Ross Street and connects through to Stratton Court.
-It is $556 \, \text{m}^2$ and is surplus to requirements. - 5.
+It is $556 \text{ m}^2$ and is surplus to requirements. - 5.
 This site is off Packenham Street.
-It is approximately 740 m2 and is surplus to requirements.
+It is approximately 740 m and is surplus to requirements.